AdobeDocs/genstudio.de-DE/help/user-guide/insights/connect-channel.md

 1. Überprüfen Sie im Popup &quot;_[!UICONTROL Verbindung neu herstellen]_&quot;(Meta-Adobe-Symbol) die Kontoinformationen und klicken Sie auf &quot;**[!UICONTROL Neu verbinden]**&quot;.

-   Reconnect bringt GenStudio für Performance Marketingexperten wieder in den Blickpunkt.
+   Durch die Wiederanbindung wird GenStudio for Performance Marketing wieder in den Blickpunkt gerückt.

-1. Wählen Sie in der Ansicht _[!UICONTROL Konto für Metadatenanzeigen verbinden]_ ein oder mehrere Ihrer Anzeigenkonten aus und klicken Sie auf **[!UICONTROL Konto verbinden]**.
+1. Wählen Sie in der Ansicht _[!UICONTROL Konto für Metadatenanzeigen verbinden]_ mindestens ein Werbekonto aus und klicken Sie auf **[!UICONTROL Konto verbinden]**.
 <!--
 >[!INFO]
 >
->You may receive an error if you previously enrolled the channel account with GenStudio for Performance Marketers.
+>You may receive an error if you previously enrolled the channel account with GenStudio for Performance Marketing.

 The new user experience shows a banner to connect an account.
 There is not option to connect yet after you have one connection.
 -->